tungdop2/RedTeam/docs/challenge_submission_guide.md

 ### 3. Build and Test Your Docker Image
 After creating the `Dockerfile` and `requirements.txt`, you can build, tag your Docker image and push it to Docker Hub.
-Refer to the documentation for [tagging and pushing Docker images](docker.md).
+Refer to the documentation for [Docker](docker.md).

 You can view the tutorial for text detection submission [here](template/text_detection.md).